nolan-h-hamilton/Consenrich/docs/source/examples.rst

       \textsf{Consenrich attributes more uncertainty to propagated predictions } \rightarrow \textsf{ data favored in estimation}

-    - This induces *less* smoothing (propagation of information across genomic positions).
+    - In other words, *restrict influence of the a priori model of signal/variance propagation across genomic positions to accommodate confidence in the data*

   - Increasing ``observationParams.minR``: